 Pro Rookie-of-the-Year: At season's end, both the MPO and FPO rookies with the largest point total will be awarded the Ontario Disc Golf Pro Rookie-of-the-Year award.
 Rookies* are classified as golfers who first accept a cash payout during the 2019 calendar year.
 Pending no viable candidates, a group consisting of the 15 Ontario Cup Tour TD's will vote for the most-improved MPO and/or FPO player.

-Amateur Rookie-of-the-Year: At season's end a ballot will be created, taking into account rating improvement, event finishes and skill-set development for a board consisting of the 15 Ontario Cup Tour TD's to discuss and vote upon.
+Amateur Rookie-of-the-Year: At season's end a ballot will be created, taking into account rating improvement, event finishes and skill-set development for a board consisting of the the competition committee.
+If a tie cannot be broke, the 15 Ontario Cup Tour TD's will discuss and vote as a tie-breaker.
 All amateur players are eligible for the award, which will be given to one male and one female athlete at season's end.

 April 27-28th • Forest & the Frontier (Peterborough)